-The Centre for Human Bioethics was established by Professor Peter Singer in 1980 as Australia’s first research center devoted to bioethics, and it has developed into one of the world’s leading Centres of its kind.
+The Monash Bioethics Centre was established by Professor Peter Singer in 1980 as Australia’s first research center devoted to bioethics, and it has developed into one of the world’s leading Centres of its kind.
 The Centre pursues vigorous research into many aspects of bioethics, teaches a strong graduate program to clinicians and others seeking to develop their skills in this area, and undertakes a variety of professional and community outreach activities.

 The Centre has three primary aims: